Authorised Exam Centre

 Cambridge English

-Registration for the exam
+Register for the exam

 B2 First for Schools

-The most widely used of all Cambridge English exams, it declares advanced knowledge of the language in all areas of its use.
+The most widely used of all Cambridge English exams, it confirms advanced knowledge of the language in all areas of its use.
 The internationally recognised Cambridge English First (FCE) exam increases your competitiveness not only in the labour market but also in academic life.
 It is recognised in business and industry, especially for administrative positions, in the service sector and by individual university faculties.
 The ideal candidate should be able to defend his/her point of view and be able to correctly adapt his/her style of expression in everyday situations, both in spoken and written form.

 Successful completion of the test confirms a B2 level of English according to the Common European Framework of Reference for Languages (CEFR).